Yahoo says Verizon buyout delayed but still on

-Yahoo, dealing with questions around two massive hacks, said Monday it's pushing back the timeline of its expected $4.8 billion buyout by Verizon to the second quarter of this year instead of closing the deal in the first quarter.
+Yahoo, dealing with questions around two massive hacks, said Monday it's pushing the timeline of its expected $4.8 billion buyout by Verizon from the first quarter to the second quarter of this year.

 "The opportunities ahead with Verizon look bright," Yahoo CEO Marissa Mayer said in a statement.
 "Our commitment to our users is unwavering, and we continue to be encouraged by their loyalty to us and their ongoing patronage of our products."